-Person: Use "person" alone when the person's role (e.g., psychiatrist) or diagnosis is irrelevant.

-For example: The sentence, "People succeed at work when they have adequate skills and supports," is true whether we are talking about someone who is returning to work after receiving psychosocial rehabilitation

-Person with a psychiatric disability: Someone with a history of depression, not "suffering from depression" - suffering is a self-descriptive concept, to be used only by the person who is experiencing the "suffering."
+- Person: Use "person" alone when the person's role (e.g., psychiatrist) or diagnosis is irrelevant.
+For example: The sentence, "People succeed at work when they have adequate skills and supports," is true whether we are talking about someone who is returning to work after receiving psychosocial rehabilitation services, or about someone who is lands a first professional job following graduate school. - Person with a psychiatric disability.
+Someone with a history of depression, not "suffering from depression" - suffering is a self-descriptive concept, to be used only by the person who is experiencing the "suffering."